ReVollve/bedrock-server-dl/README.md

 - LINUX-PREVIEW

 ### Notes
-- When run, it will generate a versions.json file, which contains all links and available versions.
+- The versions.json file contains the latest links to the servers and the latest version itself